kargamant/mariokart_recogniser/README.md

 # mariokart_recogniser
-Recogniser of objects in mariokart using two approaches
+Recogniser of Boo-Huu in mariokart using two approaches: Haar cascades and YOLO5.